Intended Learning Outcomes

 - apply appropriate means to improve humidification of the airway

-- teach a patient proper the use of a nebuliser
+- teach the patient proper use of an nebuliser

-- instruct a patient on the appropriate use of various meter dosed inhalers
+- instruct patients the appropriate use of various meter dosed inhalers

 Section 2 (Physiotherapy assessment and cardiopulmonary physiotherapy intervention)